ZillaRU/EmotiVoice-TPU/README.md

 cd -
 python3 demo_page.py
 ```
+*The torch version higher than 2.3 might lead to an ERROR due to poor compatibility for ARM.*

 ## 3. Using OpenAi-like api
 - Install the dependencies: `pip3 install fastapi pydub uvicorn[standard] pyrubberband`.
 - Then, run `uvicorn openai_api:app --reload --host 0.0.0.0 --port [port_number]`, the service will be available at `hostip:port_number` in few seconds.